Petrol, Diesel Prices Remain Steady Across Metros. See Rates

-Petrol, Diesel Prices Today: Fuel prices remained unchanged across metro cities on Friday, February 25, 2022.
-This is the longest duration when the rates have remained static, ever since the daily revision of prices began in June 2017.
+Petrol, Diesel Prices Today: Fuel prices remained unchanged across metro cities on Sunday, February 27, 2022 for the 114th day, despite crude oil prices rising sharply as the Ukraine-Russia conflict escalated.
+This is the longest duration for which fuel prices have remained static ever since the daily revision of prices began in June 2017.

-The central government had cut excise duty on November 4, 2021, to give relief from prices that had reached an all-time high levels.
-The government had slashed the duty on petrol by Rs 5 per litre and on diesel by Rs 10 a litre, leading to a substantial reduction in prices of fuel.
+Government on November 4, 2021, had slashed excise duty on petrol and diesel prices which had brought down the rates to some extent.
+Excise duty on petrol was reduced by Rs 5 per litre while on diesel it was cut down by Rs 10 a litre.

 Later in December 2021, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 With this, petrol prices in the national capital were slashed by Rs 8.56 per litre.